-- Maintain and protect the existing footprint of bushland and where possible facilitate opportunities to expand bushland areas. - Strengthen biodiversity corridors onsite and connections with surrounding area. - Regenerate and/or revegetate bushland in the areas located: - ♦ southwest of the western open space zone. - ♦ southwest of the end of Wellington Rd (Pamplins block). - ♦ northeast of Wellington Rd (enclosed on three sides by the Field of Mars Cemetery). - ♦ southeast of entry 6 (near Pidding Rd entry). - Protect, manage and monitor the saltmarsh areas within the Reserve: - ♦ Regenerate the plant communities alongside the saltmarsh communities to provide a buffer from activities within the open grassed areas. - Rehabilitate the existing bushland vegetation located between the western open space zone and Buffalo Creek.
-Discontinue the practice of providing nature play materials within the Estuarine Swamp Oak Forest plant community.
-Place ground markers to define the extent of mown areas. - $\Diamond \quad \text{Regenerate, supplementary plantings within the saltmarsh and undertake weed removal.}$ - ♦ The proposed accessible path to the perimeter of the eastern open space zone will provide protection to the saltmarsh from mower and brush cutter maintenance of the open grassed area and encroachment of exotic grass species. - ♦ The existing internal access way provides a boundary to the plant communities along Buffalo Creek.
-Remove exotic grassed areas between the access way and Buffalo Creek and regenerate Estuarine Swamp Oak Forest. - ♦ Regenerate Estuarine Swamp Oak Forest plant community between the existing footpath located in the southern open space zone below the Education Centre and the saltmarsh located on the creek line of Buffalo Creek. - Undertake a staged and ongoing program of exotic and weed species plant removal and replacement with native plantings to maintain habitat options for local fauna. - All new planting to be endemic species only, consistent with existing plant community types.
+- Maintain and protect the existing footprint of bushland and where possible facilitate opportunities to expand bushland areas. - Strengthen biodiversity corridors onsite and connections with surrounding area. - Regenerate and/or revegetate bushland in the areas located: - Southwest of the western open space zone. - Southwest of the end of Wellington Rd (Pamplins block). - Northeast of Wellington Rd (enclosed on three sides by the Field of Mars Cemetery). - Southeast of entry 6 (near Pidding Rd entry). - Protect, manage and monitor the saltmarsh areas within the Reserve: - Regenerate the plant communities alongside the saltmarsh communities to provide a buffer from activities within the open grassed areas. - Provide natural exploration and active play opportunities in open space zones, ensuring these are located outside endangered ecological communities and environmentally sensitive areas such as Estuarine Swamp Oak Forest, Saltmarsh and Mangrove Vegetation Communities. - Regenerate, supplementary plantings within the saltmarsh and undertake weed removal. - The proposed accessible path to the perimeter of the eastern open space zone will provide protection to the saltmarsh from mower and brush cutter maintenance of the open grassed area and encroachment of exotic grass species.

+- The existing internal access way provides a boundary to the plant communities along Buffalo Creek.
+Remove exotic grassed areas between the access way and Buffalo Creek and regenerate Estuarine Swamp Oak Forest. - Regenerate Estuarine Swamp Oak Forest plant community between the existing footpath located in the southern open space zone below the Education Centre and the saltmarsh located on the creek line of Buffalo Creek. - Undertake a staged and ongoing program of exotic and weed species plant removal and replacement with native plantings to maintain habitat options for local fauna. - All new planting to be endemic species only, consistent with existing plant community types.
 Include mid-story and understory species. - Provide signage to highlight the Reserve's Wildlife Protection Zone status and non-permitted activities which can result in detrimental impacts on the flora and fauna.